 - 2015: Proceedings of the EMerging Technology (EMiT) Conference 2015.
 ISBN 978-0-9933426-0-8

-- 2013: Case Study: BBC - In the Mood for Music"a case study of HTC work I undertook for BBC R&D.
+- 2013: Case Study: BBC - In the Mood for Music"a case study of HTC (high throughput) work I undertook for BBC R&D to reduce time to analyse 128,000 music files from estimated 1.5 years to just 6 hours

 - 2008: "Development and illustrative outputs of the Community Integrated Assessment System (CIAS), a multi-institutional modular integrated assessment approach for modelling climate change", Environmental Modelling & Software, 23(5)